 It knows them for their gold and silver brocade and lavish embroidery.
 The Banarasi silk is the little variation of silk originated in the city of Varanasi in Uttar Pradesh, India.

-Banarasi Sarees are made of woven silk, and it decorates them with intricate design.
-These Sarees are relatively heavy because of the engravings and designing.
+It makes Banarasi Sarees of woven silk, and it decorates them with intricate design.
+These Sarees are heavy because of the engravings and designing.

 The specialty of Banarasi Sarees is the designs inspired by the Mughals such as intricate intertwining floral and foliate motifs.